This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Prey Choices of Garter Snakes on Land

-- Ground-dwelling insects and their larvae
+- Ground-dwelling insects and larvae

 Flexibility in Garter Snake Feeding Patterns